MileHacker Logo

 Padarias Bakeries

 More than just bread shops; offer sandwiches, pastries, cakes, coffee, and sometimes hot meals.
-Open in the morning and late.
+Open early and late.

 Special Dietary Considerations